Home

 There is no stock Wazuh ruleset for MCP.
 No public Sigma rules.
 No community blog posts on the topic at the time of writing.
 The MCP ecosystem went from a handful of servers to several hundred packages in the last six months, and developers paste them into ~/.cursor/mcp.json or ~/.claude/settings.json from random README files.
 The blast radius of a single malicious MCP server pasted by a single distracted engineer is the entire developer endpoint — SSH keys, cloud credentials, source code, browser cookies, and outbound network egress that the perimeter has no reason to flag.

 I built a Wazuh rule pack and a reproducible Docker lab that closes that gap.
-5 custom decoders, 13 custom rules, and a one-shot docker compose up lab that captures 77 alerts across 9 rule IDs when you fire the attack scenarios end to end.
+6 custom decoders, 17 custom rules, and a one-shot docker compose up lab — validated live against a Wazuh 4.14.5 stack, where a single end-to-end run lands 200+ alerts spanning every detection in the pack: the rogue tool-call signals, the FIM config tells, the process-tree and listener canaries, the LLM-egress telemetry, and the indirect-prompt-injection chain.
 Everything is in a public GitHub repository.
 Clone it, drop the rules in your manager, fire the triggers, watch alerts land.

-This post is a technical deep-dive into the threat model, the lab architecture, the decoder + rule design, and live validation results.
+This post is a technical deep-dive into the threat model, the lab architecture, the decoder + rule design, the live validation results (with dashboard screenshots), and — candidly — what it took to make every rule actually fire on a current Wazuh release.

 The Problem Nobody Is Watching